jmic94/data-512-final-project/README.md

         - distance_to_tx: distance in miles of wildfires to Texarkana
         - sd_lat: latitude of perimeter point with shortest distance to Texarkana
         - sd_lon: longitude of perimeter point with shortest distance to Texarkana
-- Both of these intermediate files are outputs from [analyze_wildfires.ipynb](https://github.com/jmic94/data512-common-analysis/blob/main/code/analyse_wildfires.ipynb).
+- Both of these intermediate files are outputs from [analyze_wildfires.ipynb](https://github.com/jmic94/data-512-final-project/blob/main/code/analyse_wildfires.ipynb).

 # Outputs
-- [acres_burned.png](https://github.com/jmic94/data512-common-analysis/blob/main/output/acres_burned.png) is a chart showing the total number of acres burned annually by wildfires within 1,250 miles of Texarkana, TX that occurred between 1963 to 2020.
+- [acres_burned.png](https://github.com/jmic94/data-512-final-project/blob/main/output/acres_burned.png) is a chart showing the total number of acres burned annually by wildfires within 1,250 miles of Texarkana, TX that occurred between 1963 to 2020.
-- [distance_histogram.png](https://github.com/jmic94/data512-common-analysis/blob/main/output/distance_histogram.png) is a chart showing the distribution of wildfire proximity to Texarkana, TX from 1963 to 2020.
+- [distance_histogram.png](https://github.com/jmic94/data-512-final-project/blob/main/output/distance_histogram.png) is a chart showing the distribution of wildfire proximity to Texarkana, TX from 1963 to 2020.
-- [est_vs_aqi.png](https://github.com/jmic94/data512-common-analysis/blob/main/output/est_vs_aqi.png) is a chart comparing the annual smoke estimate and the annual fire season AQI from 1999 to 2020.
+- [est_vs_aqi.png](https://github.com/jmic94/data-512-final-project/blob/main/output/est_vs_aqi.png) is a chart comparing the annual smoke estimate and the annual fire season AQI from 1999 to 2020.
-- [smoke_forecast.png](https://github.com/jmic94/data512-common-analysis/blob/main/output/smoke_forecast.png) is a chart showing the annual smoke estimates from 1963 to 2020 as well as the forecast smoke estimates from 2021 to 2049.
-It also includes a 95% confidence interval for the forecasts.
+- [res_vs_fitted.png](https://github.com/jmic94/data-512-final-project/blob/main/output/res_vs_fitted.png) is a chart showing the residuals versus fitted values plot of the regression model.
-- [write_up.pdf](https://github.com/jmic94/data512-common-analysis/blob/main/write_up.pdf) is a document with detailed descriptions of the first three charts above and a reflection statement.
+- [data512_final_report.pdf](https://github.com/jmic94/data512-common-analysis/blob/main/write_up.pdf) is a document with detailed descriptions of the first three charts above and a reflection statement.

 # Data Issues
 - The AQI data can be sparse for older decades.
 I've found that the monitoring stations in Texerkana, TX begin having reliable data starting in the year 1999.